Lana Trzebinski | Ceramicist

 What are the best and worst things about being a craftsperson today?

 It can be a solitary process.
 Before I had my own ceramic studio I would work in communal spaces which was far more social.
-I would like to introduce more interaction into my studio space, I am talking to a fellow Kenyan artist who does not have access to the equipment and clay and would like to extend this offer in the hope that my studio could become a more vibrant space for creativity; combining mediums could be a lot of fun.
+I would like to introduce more interaction into my studio space.
+I am currently talking to a fellow Kenyan artist who does not have access to the equipment and clay and would like to extend this offer in the hope that my studio could become a more vibrant space for creativity; combining mediums could be a lot of fun.

 Another struggle is to stay immersed in your sacred space and not get caught up in the competition and success story of it all.
 I find so much joy in losing myself in the creative process and in time and space – it's a wonderful place to experiment from – it feels very light.
-There is so much focus on competition and career and turning creativity into a business; it's a very delicate balance.
-It's hard not to compare oneself, the world is so full of incredible talent.
+But there is so much focus on competition and career and turning creativity into a business; it's a very delicate balance.
+It's hard not to compare oneself as the world is so full of incredible talent.
 I feel incredibly lucky to have found my medium and to be able to work with my hands on a daily basis.

 One More Thing...
 What place or space really inspires you?